opensource-observer/oso/apps/docs/blog/2024-03-18-request-for-impact-metrics.md

 1. Apply to [join the Data Collective](https://www.kariba.network/).
 It only takes a few minutes.
 We'll review, and reach out to schedule an onboarding call.
 2. Join our [Discord server](https://www.opensource.observer/discord) and say hello.
+3. Get inspiration from our Colab directory of [starter notebooks for impact metrics](https://drive.google.com/drive/folders/1I4exiLfZYgPwIGBEzuAMeGtJUhtS_DE7?usp=drive_link).
-3. Take a look at [our docs](https://docs.opensource.observer/docs/) and especially our [impact metric spec](https://docs.opensource.observer/docs/how-oso-works/impact-metrics/).
+4. Consult [our docs](https://docs.opensource.observer/docs/) and especially our [impact metric spec](https://docs.opensource.observer/docs/how-oso-works/impact-metrics/) as you prepare your analysis.

 The rest of this post includes more details on the types of impact metrics we're interested in.